 After cores have been drilled, wipe off the surface drilled water and allow the surface moisture to evaporate.
 When surface appears dry, but not greater than 1 hour after drilling, place cores in separate bags or non absorbent containers and seal to prevent moisture loss.

 Maintain cores at ambient temperatures and protect from exposure to direct sunlight.
 Transport the cores as soon as possible to laboratory.
-Cores can be taken out of the bags for a maximum tie of 2 hrs to permit
+Cores can be taken out of the bags for a maximum time of 2 hrs to permit capping before testing.

 Allow the cores to remain in the sealed plastic bags or non absorbent containers for at least 5 days after last being wetted and before testing.